VET Recognition of Prior Learning (RPL) and Credit Transfer Assessment Procedure

 Provide feedback to student on RPL assessment outcome.

-For RPL, obtain signed acknowledgement from international students studying onshore and forward to International Student Programs Office (ISP).
+For RPL, obtain signed acknowledgement from international students studying onshore and forward to Global and Engagement.

 Assessor